AJLR888/pg4e-course/README.md

 ## Tools Used
 - **pgAdmin** - for writing and saving the queries from the coursework
-- **Git Bash** - used as a terminal for submitting the assessments from the course
+- **Git Bash** - used as a terminal for typing and submitting the assessments from the course
 - **GitHub** - to publicly display my progress and track changes

 ---